jklae/GridLiquid2D/README.md

 # GridLiquids
 ## Overview
 <img src="docs/images/demo.gif" width="80%" height="80%">
 GridLiquids is a liquid simulation for Eulerian and PIC/FLIP.
-This simulation is rendered using DXViewer.
-For more details about DXViewer, see <A href="https://github.com/frostsim/DXViewer">here</A>.
+This simulation is rendered using <A href="https://github.com/frostsim/DXViewer">DXViewer</A>.

 ## Build
 This repo was developed in the following environment: